 The CTE National Technical Honor Society has been an acknowledged leader in recognizing outstanding achievement in Career and Technical Education (CTE).
-Serving thousands of schools and colleges across the country, they encourage educational excellence, skill development, and work force readiness.
+Serving thousands of schools and colleges across the country, they encourage educational excellence, skill development, and workforce readiness.
 They are dedicated to supporting members as they excel in their studies, make a difference in their communities, and position themselves to succeed in their chosen careers.
-Click here for more information.